 In the long-term, an attorney can be essential to protecting your freedoms

 and reducing your chances of increased penalties for multiple convictions.

 You have every reason to work with a competent lawyer, and at the Law

 Office of Peacock & Le Beau, we believe we have the qualifications to

 Our legal team is marked by professionalism in all areas:

 - Our attorneys have 40+ years of combined experience

-- An attorney at our firm is a Board Certified Criminal Law Specialist
+- Attorney Stephen P. Peacock is a Board Certified Criminal Law Specialist

 We have been selected for inclusion in